 Our work is guided by these core values:

-We work to understand the issues affecting our community and work collaboratively with partners to develop meaningful programming supporting the needs of local families and individuals.
+We work to understand the issues affecting our communities and work collaboratively with partners to develop meaningful programming supporting the needs of local families and individuals.

 We identify trusted mental health professionals who share in The Balance Project mission and can provide support services to participants.